garsmaverick09/odin-recipes/README.md

 # odin-recipes
-Building a basic recipe website.
+This is a basic recipe website.

-This website will consist of a main index page which will have inks to few recipes.
-I would be building an index.html boilerplate, where I'd have links to other pages with recipes.
-I'd use different elements and attributes to make this website.
+I'd be demonstrating my foundational skills in html, creating a home page which would link to other pages on the website.
+I would also embed pictures into the html codes, showing my knowledge in html.